Winston starting for Browns after QB Watson's injury. Coach Stefanski hands over play-calling duties

-BEREA, Ohio (AP) — The Browns have changed who's calling the plays and who's running them.

-On Wednesday, Cleveland coach Kevin Stefanski announced that Jameis Winston will start at quarterback against Baltimore this week after Deshaun Watson suffered a season-ending Achilles tendon rupture last Sunday.
+The moves — one by necessity, the other by choice — come as the Browns (1-6) try to salvage a season spiraling out of control and as they prepare to host the Baltimore Ravens (5-2) and their No. 1-ranked offense led by quarterback Lamar Jackson.

-Winston will be making his first start since 2022 when he was with New Orleans.
-The No. 1 overall pick in the 2015 draft, it will be Winston's 81st career start in the NFL.
+Winston, who was signed as a free agent in March to back up Watson, will make his first start since 2022 when he was with New Orleans.
+The No. 1 overall pick in the 2015 draft will be making his 81st career start and it could be one that jump starts the Browns as well as his career.

+“I view this as an opportunity to go out there and be my very best,” Winston said.
+“And when I’m my very best, I’m a great NFL starter.”

+He'll take over a Cleveland offense beset by issues all season while being guided by Watson, who ruptured his Achilles on a running play in the first half of last week's 21-14 loss to the Cincinnati Bengals.
+Watson went on injured reserve on Tuesday and Stefanski said the embattled QB will have surgery Friday.

 “I’m just always looking at what we can do to just be a little bit better and truth is we have to be better on offense and coach Dorsey is somebody that I rely on very heavily and I just feel like this is the right thing for the team,” Stefanski said.

-Dorsey, who played quarterback for the Browns, is in his first season on Stefanski's staff.
-He was fired as Buffalo's OC midway through last season.
+Dorsey, one of the 38 quarterbacks to start for the Browns since 1999, is in his first season on Stefanski's staff.
+He was fired as Buffalo's OC midway through last season and hired by Cleveland in the offseason after Alex Van Pelt wasn't brought back.

-The offense is now in the hands of Winston, who was signed by the Browns to a 1-year, $8.7 million contract as a free agent in March after the team cycled through five quarterbacks last season.

-Watson ruptured his tendon last Sunday on a running play against the Cincinnati Bengals.
-He's scheduled to undergo surgery on Friday and will likely need at least six months of rehab.
+“We've been with Ken since training camp,” he said.
+“His voice has always been in my ear through meeting rooms, even on the field.
+So I’m excited that he gets another opportunity to go out there and dial up some great plays.”

+The Browns added the experienced Winston to their roster after having to cycle through five quarterbacks last season because of injury.
+Stefanski's offense really took off when the team signed Joe Flacco, who went 4-1 as a starter led Cleveland to the playoffs.

-Winston has been Cleveland's No. 2 quarterback for most of the season.
-However, last week he was the No. 3 behind Dorian Thompson-Robinson, who came in for Watson but hurt a finger on his throwing hand in the second half against the Bengals.
+Winston had been listed as the No. 2 quarterback all season before he was the No. 3 last week behind Dorian Thompson-Robinson.
+When Watson went down, Thompson-Robinson came in but injured the middle finger on his throwing hand in the second half against the Bengals.

-Stefanski said Thompson-Robinson will practice, but he wants to see how he throws before deciding if he can be Winston's backup against the Ravens (5-2).
+Thompson-Robinson spoke briefly to reporters before practice and said he thought he hurt it on a sack.
+Stefanski said he wanted to see how well Thompson-Robinson threw in practice before deciding if he'll be Winston's backup against the Ravens.

 On Tuesday, the Browns signed quarterback Bailey Zappe off Kansas City's practice squad.
-Zappe made eight starts over two seasons for the New England Patriots, who released him this summer.
+The 25-year-old made eight starts over two seasons for New England, which released him this summer.
+He beat the Browns in one of those starts, throwing for more than 300 yards.

-Winston gives the Browns some experience at the position, but he doesn't end their problems at quarterback.

-Watson's injury could lead to the team selecting a quarterback near the top of next year's draft.
+Zappe said Cleveland's offense is similar to the Patriots, which makes this transition a little easier.

+While with the Chiefs, Zappe gleaned all he could being around QB Patrick Mahomes.
+Zappe was impressed by Mahomes' preparation, studiousness and seriousness.

 AP NFL: https://apnews.com/hub/NFL